watmin/cogere/README.md

   -G|--list-groups    Displays all defined groups -M|--list-members   Displays all hosts within group
                         Requires -g|--group
-  -s|--scp-file       Performs an scp on local file
+  -s|--scp-source     Performs an scp on local file or directory
                         Requires -t|--scp-target
   -t|--scp-target     Performs an scp to target remote directory
                         Requires -s|--scp-file
-  --default-key       Uses the default SSH key rather than password
+  --scp-only          Only copy files to remote hosts --default-key       Uses the default SSH key rather than password
                         when adding host
   --new-default       Create a new default SSH key